metashell/metashell/docs/develop/demo_server.md

   `sudo /etc/init.d/shellinabox stop` and `sudo update-rc.d shellinabox disable`

 The installation script is configurable using environment variables.
-Here are the options and ther default values:
+Here are the options and their default values:

 * `METASHELL_BRANCH=master` The branch to get the server's code (eg. updater script, wrapper for Metashell, etc) from.